GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message-composer.md

 ### Usage

-The `ComposerVC` is a child view controller of the `ChatMessageListVC` which is the view controller that manages the messages of a channel.
-If you have already the message list component on your application, you are already using the Message Composer.
-But, in case you want to use the Message Composer in isolation, you can too by adding the `ComposerVC` as a child view controller of your own message list.
-Although, the recommended way is to use our own message list component since you get a lot of complexity for free, like managing the keyboard.
+The `ComposerVC` is used by default by the [Message List](message-list.md) component, this component is automatically placed as a subview.

-Here is an example of how you can add the composer as child view controller of your own message list:
+You can also add the `ComposerVC` in your own View Controller as a child view if needed.
+Please keep in mind that if you do so you will need to manage the keyboard yourself.
+Here is an example of how you can add the composer as child view controller:

 ```swift
 class CustomMessageListVC: UIViewController {